 This post is some brief thoughts on the weaker areas of Garmin’s offerings in running and cycling as I see them

 - Complex products – This is a double-edged sword.
 Garmin’s large range of features is probably their main reason for success.
-You just know ‘that Garmin’ will do the job when you are not yet sure exactly what ‘the job’ entails.
+You just know ‘that Garmin model‘ will do the job when you are not yet sure exactly what ‘the job’ entails.
 Many of Garmin’s new features are added as an extra menu option ‘somewhere’ in the existing and already complex menu system.
-If the interface was being redesigned from scratch by a team of Apple designers you can be CERTAIN it would be a VERY, VERY different Garmin.
+If the interface was being redesigned from scratch by a team of Apple designers you can be CERTAIN it would be a VERY, VERY different Garmin to what we see on offer today.

 - Wahoo, Hammerhead and others have minimal platforms.
 Until you’ve used a Wahoo for a while you don’t really appreciate what you have been putting up with for years.